Scrape Reviews on Booking.comThursday, January 21, 2021

-In this article, we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse 6.X.
-(The version with Octoparse 7.X is below.)
-We won’t provide specific steps for making the scraping task and if you want to learn how to make such a scraping task or want to get other types of customer reviews from booking.com, we offer the extraction services for you to suit the needs.
-Please contact us via email@example.com.
+As an example, we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse (The guide with Octoparse 7.X is below.)
+This is a basic guide and if you want to learn how to make such a scraping task or want to get other types of customer reviews from booking.com, we offer the extraction services for you to suit the needs.
+Please contact us via firstname.lastname@example.org.

 We’ve made the scraping task and you can directly download the .otd file (What is an OTD. file?) to begin to collect the hotel reviews from booking.com.
 (Download my extraction task of this article HERE just in case you need it.)